 Urban Adventures.
 Quite simply, the Best.
 Day.
 Ever.

 Once a fishing colony until the 12th century, the so-hip-it-hurts city of Copenhagen exudes cool.
 With stunning architecture, canals, castles, and cobbled streets, it’s no wonder this stylish city is on every traveller’s bucket list.
-Our guide will give you everything you need to know about visiting Copenhagen, from getting to and from the airport, to the best Copenhagen-themed shows, to local spots you should check out.
+We asked our local Copenhagen tour guides for everything you need to know about visiting Copenhagen, from getting to and from the airport, to the best Copenhagen-themed shows, to local spots you should check out.

 Getting to and from CPH

 Public transit is available from Copenhagen’s Kastrup Airport (CPH) to Copenhagen.
 The metro rapid transit system takes you into the centre of the city and is located above terminal 3.
 Cost is DKK 36 each way (approximately USD 5).
 There is a DSB ticket office and ticket machines in the Copenhagen Airport arrival hall.

 The train is another option and the train station is located by terminal 3.
 The trains run every 10 minutes during the day and one to three times an hour at night.
 It takes less than 15 minutes to get from CPH to Copenhagen Central Station, close to Vesterbro.